 Most providers allow you an alias – in addition to your name, you can add a company name too.
 Open your email settings and change your name to Jane Smith, XYZ Company instead of only Jane Smith – instant brand boost!

-Don’t forget to add your job title – preferably one that’s easy to grasp, like founder or even freelance writer.
-Editors like to know what makes you qualified to write about a particular topic and your pitch should make that clear right away.
+Don’t forget to add your job title – preferably one that’s easy to grasp, like Founder or even freelance writer.
+Blog editors like to know what makes you qualified to write about a particular topic and your pitch should make that clear right away.

 “I have been running my direct sales business for over seven years.
 Or my articles have been featured in top parenting blogs like [names…]”